ian-branum/predicting-coronavirus/README.md

 - [Conclusion](#conclusion)

 ## Introduction
 Coronavirus is understandably on everyone's mind.
 Organizations from the CDC, to CNN, to the New York Times publish charts showing exponential growth rates and maps showing an uneven distribution of cases across the United States.
 In aggregate the message is terrifying.
 My intention with this study, and the ones to follow, is to zoom in on the details, to examine the spread of the virus at a more localized level.
-In this study I will attempt to to predict the growth of Coronavirus cases per 100,000 residents at the US county level based upon demography, geography, and governmental actions.
+In this study I will attempt to predict the growth of Coronavirus cases per 100,000 residents at the US county level based upon demography, geography, and governmental actions.

 ## Data Sources
 With this study I intend to identify the demographic characteristics that correlate to higher or lower case rates.
 To that end, I collected from a variety of sources as follows.

 ### New York Times Coronavirus Data
 The core data source for this study is the [New York Times Coronavirus](https://github.com/nytimes/covid-19-data) Github page.
 This page contains a listing of every case in the United States by date and county.
 This was the core data set to which everything else was linked.
 Table 1 shows the structure of the data set.
-As of 10 April 2020 there are **45,254** entries for **2477** distinct counties.
+As of 15 May 2020 there are **142,696** entries for **2477** distinct counties.

 > Table 1 - NYT Coronavirus Github Page
 >![Table1](./img/nyt.png)